 What is an Upcoming IPO?

-An IPO is the 1st time a privately-owned business offers equity share in its company to public investors.
-At this time, the company is underwritten by an investment bank or a broker that buys a limited amount of shares for a set price.
+An initial public offering (IPO) is the first time a privately owned business offers equity shares in its company to public investors.
+At this time, the company is underwritten by an investment bank or a broker that buys a limited amount of shares for a set share price.
 These shares are then distributed to the financial market through major stock exchanges to let investors buy and sell the company stock.

 Why Does a Company Go Public?